 Marriage and family are fundamental institutions anywhere in the world.
 However, there have been many changes in a short time.
 In Canada, the nuclear family is no longer the dominant vital statistic.
 Many are in common-law unions, many without children, and many have been divorced or separated more than once.

 Marriage and divorce are inextricably linked, so divorce stats in Canada tie in with marriage stats.
-According to Statistics Canada, divorce is on the decline in Canada.
+According to Statistics Canada, divorce rates are on the decline in Canada.
 It has been falling steadily since 1991, revealing a sharp decrease from 2019 to 2020.
+A new study indicates the expensive legal fees and cost of living might be contributing reasons to this decline.

 There has also been a drop in the number of marriages as more people choose to live as common-law partners.
 However, that does not fully explain the fall in divorce rates among Canadians.
 This article will attempt to shine some light on this situation through numbers.